-Emily is based in Victoria and works exclusively with Indigenous communities and organizations, primarily in the areas of lands and governance.
+Emily lives and works in the unceded territory of the lək̓ʷəŋən People and works exclusively with Indigenous communities and organizations, primarily in the areas of lands and governance.

 Since 2015, Emily has worked with Arbutus Law Group LLP on a variety of legal matters for Aboriginal clients, including lands issues such as leases, permits and land use concerns, self-government matters, policy development, and law and by-law development and review.